data.filter

 matches | Regex match | string (regex pattern) |

 Section titled “Promoted ports”Filter values can come from upstream nodes instead of static config.
-When a field is marked as a promoted port, its value is read from an incoming edge at runtime.
+This makes thresholds dynamic.

 nodes: threshold: type: value.literal config: value: 0.8 type: number